IQSS/geoconnect/local_setup.md

 ## Subsequent updates

-If you run a ```git pull``` to update your repo, please run the commands below to include possible requirments and database changes.
+If you run a ```git pull``` to update your repo, please run the commands below to include possible pip requirement and database changes.

 These commands will:
   1. Update/add packages specified in updated requirements files.